Regret, stability & fairness in matching markets with bandit learners: PROBLEM STATEMENT

-Each agent $a$ observes its own match, reward, cost, and transfer.
-Agents cannot observe other agents' private information, including other agents' preferences, matches, rewards, costs, or transfers.
-Other than the matchings, costs, and transfers that it assigns, the platform only observes the information $\nu_t$ that it is given at time $t$.
-The platform cannot observe the agents' other private information. \\
+Each agent observes its own match, reward, cost, and transfer but not the private information of any other agent.
+Other than the matchings, costs, and transfers that it assigns, the platform only observes the preferences $H_t$ at time $t$.
+The platform cannot observe the agents' other private information.

-\textbf{Bandit learners}.
-We refer to the agents as \emph{bandit learners} because their task---to learn one's preferences across options by sequentially sampling each option---resembles the multiarmed bandit (MAB) problem.